 Drunk Driving and Injuries in an Auto Accident

 I’m Ed Smith, a Car Accident Attorney in Sacramento.
-If you've been injured by the negligent actions of a drunk or impaired driver, please call me for free, friendly advice.
-I can be reached at my Sacramento office by calling (916) 921-6400.
-I can be reached at this number (800) 404-5400.
+If you've been injured by the negligent actions of a drunk or impaired driver, please call us for free, friendly advice.
+We can be reached at 916.921.6400 or (800) 404-5400.

 Editor’s Note: This page has been updated for accuracy and relevancy [cha 3.29.21]